Vivid Sydney revives CBD hotels & bars

-After an extremely tough two years, the launch of Vivid Sydney has seen restaurants and bars across the city full, while CBD hotels have experienced their best weekend occupancy figures since 2019.
+After an extremely tough two years, the launch of Vivid Sydney has reignited the hospitality sector in the CBD.
+Restaurants and bars across the city are full, while CBD hotels have experienced their best weekend occupancy figures since 2019.

+Vivid Sydney 2022 has attracted around 1.2 million visitors since Lights On less than two weeks ago, recorded the largest opening weekend and is on track to match previous visitor numbers over the long weekend.

+Minister for Enterprise, Investment and Trade, Minister for Tourism and Sport and Minister for Western Sydney Stuart Ayres said the Queen’s birthday weekend is historically Vivid Sydney’s biggest and busiest weekend.

 Vivid Sydney attracted more than 435,000 people on its opening weekend, up 8% on the same weekend in 2019 – and an all-time record.